Simple manufacturing methods and shapes

-Various functionalitiesTablets can be formulated to add functionality (e.g. enteric, sustained release) for controlling when and where ingredients should be released.
-They may also be produced in formats such as chewable and lozenges for users to enjoy their flavour.
+Various functionalitiesIt is possible to add functions such as enteric solubility and sustained release to control the release site and time of the drug.
+They may also be produced in formats such as chewable and lozenges for users to enjoy the flavor.

-Coating with film or sugarTablets can be coated to mask taste, color or smell, prevent powder fallout, maintain beautiful appearance, or protect ingredients that are otherwise unstable when exposed to light or moisture.
+Coating with film or sugarTablets can be coated to provide benefits such as masking the taste, adding color, masking odor, prevent powder loss, maintain an attractive appearance and to protect ingredients that are unstable to light and moisture.

-Uncoated tabletsThis is a basic form of tablets with active ingredients pressed into shape along with fillers, binding agent for strengthening, coloring and fragrance as required.
+Uncoated tabletsThis is a basic form of tablets with active ingredients pressed into shape along with fillers, binding agents, agent for strengthening, coloring and fragrances as required.
 It can be produced in different sizes and shapes by using various molds.

-Film-coated tabletsTablets can be coated with high-molecular film to mask unpleasant taste / smell, provide protection from light / moisture, or add specific dissolving characteristics such as enteric dissolution.
-Film can be made of natural resin, cornstarch, cellulose such as HPC and HPMC and dietary fiber, to be chosen according to applications.
+Film-coated tabletsTablets can be coated with high-molecular film to mask unpleasant tastes and smells, provide protection from light and moisture or add specific dissolving characteristics such as enteric dissolution.
+The film can be made of natural resins, corn protein, cellulose HPC or HPMC, or dietary fiber, depending on the intended use.

 Non-sugar coating may be used to reduce calories, or sugar-coating may be made thinner to keep tablets compact.